stevemeddaugh/CloudDevFinalProject/README.md

 It should return an empty body.

-* `DeleteGame` - should delete a GAME item created by a current user.
+- `DeleteGame` - should delete a GAME item created by a current user.
 Expects an id of a GAME item to remove.

 It should return an empty body.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a GAME item.
+- `GenerateUrl` - returns a pre-signed URL that can be used to upload an attachment file for a GAME item.

 It should return a JSON object that looks like this: